An undergraduate degree (minimum 2.1 honours or equivalent) in Materials, Dentistry, a related Engineering discipline or equivalent.

 Months of entry

-Special emphasis is placed on materials-structure correlations in the context of both clinical and non clinical applications.
+- Place special emphasis on materials-structure correlations in the context of both clinical and non-clinical applications.

-Provides up-to-date information on dental materials currently used in Clinical Dentistry and in developments for the future It covers the underlying principles of their functional properties, bioactivity and biocompatibility, and also covers specific dental materials applications such as drug delivery, tissue engineering and regulatory affairs.
+- Provide up-to-date information on dental materials currently used in clinical dentistry.
+It covers the underlying principles of their functional properties, bioactivity and biocompatibility, and also covers specific dental materials applications such as drug delivery, tissue engineering and regulatory affairs.